 Community solar is an exciting program for Illinois consumers who are interested in enjoying the financial benefits of going solar without having to install panels.
 But you have to do your homework to make the best choice for your home.

 As fossil fuel prices continue to rise, solar energy can be a way to lower your electricity costs.
 But not everyone has the ability to install solar panels on their homes.
 Community Solar gives the benefits of solar panels without installing panels.

 The program, first launched in 2016 thanks to the Future Energy Jobs Act, lets you subscribe to a portion of the electricity produced by a solar installation—called a community solar garden—and in return you receive credits on your electric bill.

 Signing up for community solar can lower your overall electric costs, while also supporting renewable energy development in Illinois.
 The typical community solar plan is structured to save subscribers 10-20% off the supply section of their electricity bills.
 Thanks to Illinois Solar For All, income-eligible consumers can receive the benefit of solar electricity without financial risk.
-Illinois Solar for All Participants are guaranteed to see savings on their bills, thanks to their community solar deal.
+Illinois Solar for All participants are guaranteed to see savings on their bills, thanks to their community solar deal.

-Community solar can also improve the power grid’s reliability by reducing peak loads while lessening the need for expensive peak-time power plants, lowering market prices for all.
+Community solar can also improve the power grid’s reliability by reducing peak loads while lessening the need for expensive peaker power plants, lowering market prices for all.